Monster High: Escape from Skull Shores: Plot

 For spring break, Lagoona Blue invites her friends to come with her to the Great Scarrier Reef.
-On the way, the ship is attacked by a kraken and sinks, leaving them on a small raft made from their luggage.
-They are soon rescued by Bartleby Farnum, an eccentric show-and salesman and his assistant Kipling, who wears a sack over his head.
-Farnum takes the monsters to Skull Shores, claiming that he has to pick up supplies before going to the Great Scarrier Reef.
-Once docked, the group is welcomed by the Tiki, the local tribe whom Farnum has entertain the monsters.
+On the way, the ship is destroyed by a kraken, leaving the students on a small raft made from their luggage.
+They are soon rescued by Bartleby Farnum, an eccentric human showman, and Kipling, his assistant who wears a sack over his head, and taken to an island called Skull Shores, where they are welcomed by the local Tiki tribe.

-Suspicious, Lagoona and Gil sneak aboard Farnum's boat and find a recording of a creature that Farnum is obsessed with capturing: the Beast of Skull Shores, and the explorer who befriended him and resembles Frankie.
-They surmise that Farnum plans to use Frankie as bait to capture the beast.
-Farnum reveals the existence of the beast to the students and how an explorer was able to soothe it.
-Frankie's chair suddenly rises in the air and Farnum elaborates that the Tiki gave the explorer to the beast to keep him from attacking them.
-Clawdeen Wolf demands that performance ends, but the beast soon appears, lured by the drums of the Tiki.
-The students are shocked and Frankie is frightened when the beast grabs her, until she realizes that he means her no harm.
-Farnum and the Tiki launch their attack, but the beast marches off with Frankie.
-The Tiki force Ghoulia Yelps and Abbey Bominable into a pitfall trap, while Clawdeen, Draculaura, and Cleo De Nile escape.
-Farnum splits up the Tiki in two groups: one that will remain in the village and keep guard, and one that will follow the beast's trail as well as the tracking device in Frankie's necklace with Farnum.
-Lagoona and Gil return shortly afterwards and set off to save Frankie on their own.
+Suspicious, Lagoona and Gil enter Farnum's boat and find a recording of a creature that Farnum is obsessed with capturing: the Beast of Skull Shores, and the explorer who befriended it and resembles Frankie, leading them to surmise that Farnum is plotting to use Frankie as bait to capture it.
+At night, the beast appears and grabs Frankie, who is at first frightened, until she realizes that he means no harm.
+Farnum and the Tiki launch their attack, but the beast escapes with Frankie.
+The Tiki force Ghoulia Yelps and Abbey Bominable into a pitfall trap, while Clawdeen Wolf, Draculaura, and Cleo De Nile escape.
+Farnum splits up the Tiki in two groups, and Lagoona and Gil return shortly afterwards, setting off to save Frankie on their own.